faddaful/data-pipeline-with-apache-beam/README.md

 ## Deploying to Kubernetes

-The project can be containerized and deployed to **Kubernetes** for scalability and management.
+The project can be containerised and deployed to **Kubernetes** for scalability and management.

 ### 1. **Deploying the FastAPI App and Pipeline**